 A few weeks ago I was invited to a meeting with a prospective client.
 She wanted to know what we could do in marketing herself online, for "super cheap."
 Apparently the digital marketing agency she was with was "too expensive", and she was looking for a lower cost solution.

 I was curious to know why she felt she needed to cut back on marketing.
 She told me homes weren't selling, sales were down, so the marketing budget had to be scaled to match revenue.
 What she was describing is classic reactive marketing: hopping onboard and riding that line on the graph down to the bottom.

 She went on to lament about the good old days, when she was selling a lot of properties.
 Back in the day, she was spending upwards of ten thousand a month in advertising; no problem.
-She told me she had ads running “in the paper, in real estate rag, and on the ass end of local buses,” and she had been “papering her farm area with postcards every month.”
+She told me she had ads running "in the paper, in real estate rag, and on the ass end of local buses," and she had been "papering her 'farm' area with postcards every month."
 But more recently, sales were in the toilet, so she had only been able to afford $800 a month for SEO, content creation and social media engagement.
 Sadly, even that was now too much.
 She wondered what I could do with $475.

 I did some quick calculations and discovered the marketing/sales ratio was almost exactly the same now as it had been in 2007.
 As she spoke, I realized that every time there had been a dip in sales, she had compensated by reducing the marketing budget.
 Sales then adjusted to reflect the reduction in exposure.
 She reacted to that drop, cutting marketing further.
 No surprise; sales dropped again...
 And now she was nearing the very bottom of a downward spiral and facing the very real prospect of finding a new way to make a living, after 18 years.